apache/directory-fortress-core/README.md

  mvn javadoc:javadoc
  ```

- Javadoc note: if using java 8, add this param to the pom.xml:
+ If using java 8, add this param to the pom.xml:
  ```
 <plugin>
     ...